pelias/documentation/autocomplete.md

 There are two user experience pitfalls to watch out for when implementing a client-side typeahead solution:

 **Requests must be throttled.** Since autocomplete requests generally correspond directly to user input, it's important to account for fast typers and throttle requests when using the autocomplete endpoint.
-Mapzen Search has a per second rate limit (that defaults to 6 requests per second), but some devices and networks (for example, mobile phones on a slow connection) may also respond poorly when too many requests are sent too quickly, so be sure to do some testing on your own.
+Some devices and networks (for example, mobile phones on a slow connection) may respond poorly when too many requests are sent too quickly, so be sure to do some testing on your own.
 [Learn more in this interactive demo.](http://jsfiddle.net/missinglink/19e2r2we/)

 **Responses are asynchronous.** This means you cannot be sure responses will be returned in the same order they were requested.
 If you were to send two queries synchronously, first `'Lo'` then `'London'`, you may find the `'London'` response would arrive before the `'Lo'` response.
 This will result in a quick flash of `'London'` results followed by the results for `'Lo'`, which can confuse the user.